 Due in part to the collapse of the subprime mortgage market, mortgage fraud investigations on the part of state and federal law enforcement have dramatically increased.
 As a result, brokers, settlement agents, real estate agents, appraisers, underwriters, straw buyers, and real estate investors have all come under increased scrutiny.
 Innocent people find themselves under indictment after prosecutors sometimes improperly determine they were a knowing party to a fraudulent home sale, loan application or real estate investment.

 Lawyers at Nathans & Biddle, LLP, have considerable experience navigating the legal complexities and successfully defending individuals investigated or charged with mortgage fraud.
 We leverage the expertise of investigators, underwriters, appraisers, and forensic accountants in formulating a compelling defense against mortgage fraud charges.
 We carefully scrutinize original loan applications and settlement documents, the underwriting principles used, and the work product of appraisers to identify weaknesses in investigators theories that are often based on unreliable circumstantial evidence.

+Our attorneys and our firm have received state and national praise for outstanding criminal defense representation.
 Regardless of whether you're under investigation or have already been arrested, contact mortgage fraud attorneys at Nathans & Biddle, LLP, today to schedule a confidential consultation to discuss your case.